Aliases for KCNJ11 Gene

 GeneCards Summary for KCNJ11 Gene

-KCNJ11 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 11) is a Protein Coding gene.
-Diseases associated with KCNJ11 include intermediate dend syndrome and hyperinsulinemic hypoglycemia.
-Among its related pathways are Metabolism and Transmission across Chemical Synapses.
+KCNJ11 (Potassium Voltage-Gated Channel Subfamily J Member 11) is a Protein Coding gene.
+Diseases associated with KCNJ11 include diabetes mellitus, permanent neonatal and hyperinsulinemic hypoglycemia, familial, 2.
+Among its related pathways are Insulin secretion and Type II diabetes mellitus.
 GO annotations related to this gene include protein C-terminus binding and voltage-gated potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ11 Gene